The Relational Lab –

 Advanced

-A consultation and training group for experienced/advanced clinicians.
+A year-long consultation, training and community-building group for experienced/advanced clinicians.

-For experienced therapists, the art of clinical work deepens our time and we grow confidence in working with complexity.
+For curious therapists, the art of clinical work deepens over time and we grow confidence as we continue to challenge ourselves.

 You have developed skill, intuition, and professional experience.
-This year of study and depth is for therapists seeking depth study and consultation for working with:
+This year of study and community is for therapists seeking clinical depth and consultation for working with:

 → Nuanced relational dynamics